Peruvian Hottie Flavia Laos Sizzles In Skimpy Blue Bikini In New Instagram Photo

-In the bombshell’s latest share, she wore a blue polka dot bikini top that tightly hugged big busts.
-She paired it with matching blue polka dot bikini thongs.
+In the bombshell’s latest share, she wore a blue polka-dot bikini top that tightly hugged her big bust.
+She paired it with matching blue polka-dot bikini thongs.
 Based on the model’s caption, the sexy two-piece was from Madness Clothing, an online retail store based in Argentina.

 In the photo, Flavia was seen looking out into the sea.
-Her dark hair half tied up cascading down her back.
+Her dark hair was half tied up and cascading down her back.
 Her cleavage, flat stomach, and lean legs were on display.

 Flavia’s caption in the photo suggests that she is enjoying her vacation and that the post was an ad for the clothing store.
 The geotag also suggests that she is in Punta Cana, a beach town in the Dominican Republic.

 The photo received over 112,000 likes and over 300 comments within just 11 hours of being live.
-Many of Flavia’s followers wrote in Spanish in her comments section.
+Many of Flavia’s followers wrote in Spanish in the comments section.
 She has fans all over the world, but Spanish was the most common language spoken in the comments of her snapshot.
-Some of her admirers couldn’t seem to find the right words to describe her beauty, as they opted to spam her with endearing emoji instead.
-Most of the emoji her fans used were hearts, fire, and heart-eyes, or a combination of all three.
+Some of her admirers couldn’t seem to find the right words to describe her beauty, as they opted to send her endearing emoji instead.
+Most of the emoji were hearts, fire, and heart-eyes, or a combination of all three.

 “Very beautiful indeed,” wrote one fan.